 Council members are the governing body of the body corporate.

-When entering into legally enforceable arrangements, or relationships with potentially legal implications, councils have the option of ensuring that the council as a body corporate, rather than the council membership or a council member representing the council, is the relevant party.
+When entering into legally enforceable arrangements, or relationships with potentially legal implications, the school council as a body corporate, rather than the council membership or a council member representing the council, is the relevant party.
 The affixing of the common seal of the body corporate is a formal indication that the body corporate is the relevant party in an arrangement or contract.

 Council members are entitled to statutory indemnity for liability for loss sustained by the council or any other person in the circumstances set out in section 2.3.32 of the Act.